Some paladins feel the call of white magic more closely than others, focusing on reaching greater heights.

-Should the temple knight’s mount die, the temple knight may not summon another mount for 30 days or until she gains a holy knight level, whichever comes first.
+Should the temple knight’s mount die, the temple knight may not summon another mount for 30 days or until she gains a paladin level, whichever comes first.
 During this 30-day period, the temple knight takes a –1 penalty on attack and weapon damage rolls.
 In addition, a temple knight gains Mounted Combat as a bonus feat.

 This ability replaces oath stance.

 Once per day, a temple knight can challenge a foe to combat.
 As a swift action, the temple knight chooses one target within sight to challenge.
 The temple knight’s melee attacks deal extra damage whenever the attacks are made against the target of his challenge.
-This extra damage is equal to the dark knight’s level.
+This extra damage is equal to the temple knight’s level.
 The temple knight can use this ability once per day at 2nd level, plus one additional time per day for every three levels beyond 2nd, to a maximum of seven times per day at 20th level.
 Challenging a foe requires much of the temple knight’s concentration.
 The temple knight takes a –2 penalty to his Armor Class, except against attacks made by the target of his challenge.
 The challenge remains in effect until the target is dead or unconscious or until the combat ends.

 Mounted Talents (Ex)

 As a talented temple knight gains experience, she learns a number of talents that expand her role as a mounted combatant.
 Starting at 2nd, a talented temple knight gains a mounted talent.
-She gains an additional mounted talent at 4th level and every two holy knight levels thereafter.
+She gains an additional mounted talent at 4th level and every two paladin levels thereafter.
 A temple knight cannot select an individual talent more than once unless the talent specifies otherwise.

 - A complete list of mounted talents can be found here: Mounted Talents

-These abilities replace divine arts gained at 2nd level and higher.
+These abilities replace divine arts gained.

 White Magery (Ex)